Pil0tJones/university-remote-experiment-app/README.md

-# university-remote-experiment-app
+# Remote Experiment App on Emotional Clarity

 ## What is this project?

-This is a React-Native app that is used for remote-experiment on emotional clarity, through wich I collect data that I will use in master thesis.
+This is a React-Native app that is used for remote-experiment on emotional clarity, which is part of my master thesis project.
+Below is a quick summary of the project followed by a comprehensive guide how to deploy the application.

 Main features of the app:
   * Introduction